R3zDevelopment/.github/profile/README.md

 **Little bit of info:**

-At this time I am a solo developer looking to develop and/or publish games.
+At this time I am a solo developer looking to develop and/or publish games and/or apps.

 I'm a Fallout 4, Skyrim and Blade & Sorcery Mod Author!